 Medical Editor: John P. Cunha, DO, FACOEP

 Intal (cromolyn sodium) is an anti-inflammatory medication used to prevent asthma attacks in people with bronchial asthma as well as wheezing, chest tightness, and trouble breathing caused by exercise, pollutants in the air or exposure to certain chemicals.
-It is available in generic form.
-Common side effects of Intal include; dry or irritated throat, sneezing, stuffy or itchy nose, watery eyes, nose bleed, nausea, frequent urination, dizziness, drowsiness, or headache.
+Intal is available in generic form.
+Common side effects of Intal include dry or irritated throat, sneezing, stuffy or itchy nose, watery eyes, nosebleed, burning feeling in the nose, nausea, stomach pain, heartburn, frequent urination or urinating less than usual, dizziness, drowsiness, headache, temporary or occasional cough, or unusual or unpleasant taste in your mouth.

 Dosage of Intal is usually 4 times per day to prevent bronchial asthma attacks.
 If used for the prevention of asthma induced by exercise, air pollutants, or exposure to chemicals Intal should be taken 10 to 15 minutes before exercising or exposure.
 Talk to your doctor about your individual dosage recommendations.
 Do not use Intal to treat an asthma attack that has already started as it will not work fast enough.
 Intal may interact with other drugs.
 Tell your doctor about all medication you are taking including vitamins, minerals, herbal products and drugs prescribed by other doctors.
 Tell your doctor if you are pregnant, planning to become pregnant, or are breastfeeding before taking Intal.
 Talk to your doctor before stopping Intal as stopping suddenly or not using enough medicine can make your condition worse.